Robert Reid’s lasting love for the Safari Rally

 It’s true.
 In the early days the gauze on the roof vents wasn’t the most durable and once you got up over 100mph all sorts would be coming in through there.
 As well as the insects, we had a good few birds and, er, bits of other things…

-In a week when the WRC would have been going back to Kenya for the first time since 2002, there’s been an awful lot of talk about the ‘real Safari’.
+These days, there’s always an awful lot of talk about the ‘real Safari’.
 I can understand that.
 I did two of what I would consider to be ‘real’ ones.
 They were the timed-to-the-minute events, before everything changed and the format was more akin to a European-style sprint-type event in 1996.

 Burns, Safari